DataKitchen/ngx-toolkit/projects/core/README.md

   callAfterNgAfterContentInit() {
     this.defer(() => {
       // do stuff

+      /**
+       * The callback function is executed after the given lifecycle and,
+       * after that, every subsequent call to `callAfterNgAfterContentInit`
+       * will execute the callback directly, i.e.: as if the defer block wans't there.
+       */
     }).after('AfterContentInit');
   }
 }
 ```
-At the moment the only lifecycle hooks available are `OnInit`, `AfterContentInit` and `AfterViewInit`.
+At the moment the lifecycle hooks available are `OnInit`, `AfterContentInit` and `AfterViewInit`.
-The callback function is executed after the given lifecycle and, after that, every subsequent call to `callAfterNgAfterContentInit` will execute the callback directly, i.e.: as if the defer block wans't there.

 #### @PersistOnLocalStorage
 Annotate a property with `@PersistOnLocalStorage()` to have it hydrated from localStorage and to keep its value synch on the local storage.